rjdirisio/pyvibdmc/docs/getting_started.rst

 --------------
 PyVibDMC is tested on and is for Mac and Linux architectures.

-If using Windows, use Windows Subsystem for Linux (WSL), however there are a few known issues with how PyVibDMC interacts with WSL.
+If using Windows, please use Windows Subsystem for Linux (WSL).
+However, there are a few known issues with how PyVibDMC interacts with WSL.
 These include:

 - (WSL v1) After a complete simulation, if using parallelization, the python process may hang until manually terminated.
 The way to currently circumvent this is through using ``pm.Potential.mp_close()`` at the end of your run script.
 - (WSL v2) If a Fortran potential reads a data file during its F2PY function call, it will seg fault or be unable to read the data file.

 These issues are not present on Mac or Linux.

-**This package is currently in development.**

-To do a development install of PyVibDMC, first clone it.
-Then, ``cd`` into the project directory.

-Then, install the package using

-``pip install -e .``

-To get the latest version of ``PyVibDMC``, make sure to ``git pull``.

 Dependencies (All pre-installed with Anaconda3)
 -------------------------------------------------------